ephort/innodb-memory-benchmarks/README.md

 ## Remarks

-To be able to prepare test tables with a large number of rows, you might need to increase the MySQL configuration property 'max_allowed_packet'.
+To be able to run tests with a large number of rows, you might need to change the following MySQL configuration variables:

+* increase 'max_allowed_packet' (the prefill method inserts all rows in one chunk)
+* increase 'max_heap_table_size'
+* increase 'tmp_table_size'